dianyiqe/dianyiqe.github.io/about.md

 title: About
 permalink: /about/
 ---
-As a field engineer work for oil and gas sevice company in china
+As a field engineer work for oil sevices company in china